Women's suffrage in Alabama: Ratification efforts

 Suffragists in Alabama began to feel that their best chance of getting the vote was to support a federal suffrage amendment.
 In 1917, Pattie Ruffner Jacobs publicly supported a federal amendment for women's suffrage.
 At the 1918 state convention in Selma, AESA formally endorsed the federal amendment route to women's suffrage.
 Suffragists in the AESA started on a campaign to support the ratification of the Nineteenth Amendment in June 1919.
 AESA set up a Ratification Committee and secured volunteers to organize, campaign and lobby.
 AESA also had help from NAWSA in the form of suffrage literature and organizers sent to the state.

 The state legislature considered the Nineteenth Amendment in July 1919.
 Suffragists from around Alabama traveled to Montgomery to lobby for women's suffrage.
 The Women's Anti-Ratification League, with Marie Bankhead Owen as a leader, led a strong opposition to ratifying the amendment.
 Senators Oscar W. Underwood and John H. Bankhead were also opposed to the amendment and added their voices to the anti-suffragists.
 On July 17, the state senate rejected the amendment and in August, the state house also voted no.

 At the last state suffrage convention in April 1920, the AESA was dissolved and the League of Women Voters (LWV) of Alabama was formed.
 After the Nineteenth Amendment was ratified, Suffragists in Alabama held a victory parade in Birmingham.
 Women from around Jefferson County, no matter how they had felt about women's suffrage were invited to march on September 4.
-Around 1,500 suffragists participated, marching with 36 cars and a band.
-Alabama would not ratify the Nineteenth Amendment until September 8, 1953.
+Around 1,500 suffragists participated, marching with 36 cars and a band..